tk373/pythonchess/README.md

-This is a chess opening trainer, which as of now supports 4 openings which each 5 lines.
+This is a chess opening trainer, which as of now supports 4 openings with each 5 lines.

 After the openings are completed, stockfish takes over and plays against you at an elo of about 1300.